In this guide

 Under the super rules, your employer must make regular Superannuation Guarantee (SG) contributions to your super fund as part of your agreed remuneration package.

-This quarterly cap amount is called the maximum super contribution base (MSCB).
+This annual cap amount is called the maximum super contribution base (MSCB).

-The SG contribution rate is 12% of your earnings up to the maximum super contribution base for the 2025-26 financial year.
-If you earn above this limit in a particular quarter, your employer is not required to make SG contributions for the part of your earnings over this limit.
+The SG contribution rate is 12% of your earnings up to the maximum super contribution base for the financial year.
+If you earn above this limit, your employer is not required to make SG contributions for the part of your earnings above it.

-Maximum super contributions base (MSCB) for 2025–26 and previous years
+Maximum super contributions base (MSCB) for previous years

 | Income year | Income per quarter | Maximum SG contribution per quarter (SG contribution rate x quarterly income) |